woothemes/woocommerce/packages/js/e2e-utils-playwright/README.md

 # End-to-End Test Utilities For WooCommerce

-This package contains utilities to simplify writing e2e tests specific to WooCommerce using Playwright.
+This package contains utilities to help writing e2e tests specific to WooCommerce using Playwright.

 > [!WARNING]
 >